-Candidates' work must include written critical evaluation, supported by a mixture of practical work or illustrated material in the form of drawings, paintings, prints, three-dimensional forms, photographs, digital processes or film.
+www.PapaCambridge.com Candidates' work must include written critical evaluation, supported by a mixture of practical work of illustrated material in the form of drawings, paintings, prints, three-dimensional forms, photographs, digitally processes or film.
 An understanding of subject terminology is expected.